 To enable your site check a file containing your site configuration into your

 a2ensite and restart Apache.

-An example configuration that sets up Apache to serve the PHP site from
+An example configuration that uses PHP5 and sets up Apache to serve the PHP site from

 Listen 8080 <VirtualHost *:8080> LoadModule php5_module /opt/circleci/php/PHP_VERSION/usr/lib/apache2/modules/libphp5.so DocumentRoot /home/ubuntu/MY-PROJECT/server-root ServerName host.example.com <FilesMatch \.php$> SetHandler application/x-httpd-php </FilesMatch> # Other directives here </VirtualHost>

 MY-SITE in with the name of your site configuration

 PHP_VERSION with the version of PHP you configured

 Then enable your site and restart Apache by adding the following to your

 dependencies: post: - sudo cp ~/MY-PROJECT/MY-SITE /etc/apache2/sites-available - sudo a2ensite MY-SITE - sudo service apache2 restart